emilyboda/ePaper-Parking-Display/README.md

 <img src="https://raw.githubusercontent.com/emilyboda/epaper-parking-display/master/parking_display_for_upload.jpg" width="500">

 ## How does it work?
+Your location is stored in a Google Sheet.
+I did this with Tasker, but you may want to do this manually.
 ![flow chart](flow_chart.png)

 ## Video of Display in Action
 Here is a gif of how the display looks when it is refreshed.
 I've shortened the video substantially, the actual refresh takes a minutes and forty-four seconds.

 ![Parking Display Refresh Gif](parking_display_refresh_redacted.gif)

+## How can I set this up?
+This is not a plug-and-play project.
+There are a lot of critical dependencies that you must get right in order for this to work and obviously my code will not work without a lot of edits.
+[I explain my entire project over on my website.](https://www.emilyboda.com/post/parking-display) Please read my explaination before trying to go through the installation steps yourself.

 ## Full Installation Instructions
 ### Setting up the Pi